 - 8 Interesting ‘Vi/Vim’ Editor Tips and Tricks

-This is a general purpose GUI based text editor and is installed by default text editor on Gnome desktop environment.
+Gedit is a general-purpose GUI based text editor and is installed by default text editor on Gnome desktop environment.
 It is simple to use, highly pluggable and a powerful editor with the following features:

 - Support for UTF-8

 - Use of configurable font size and colors